 A graduate of Northwestern University and Cornell Law School, I have learned that school does not prepare us for relationship literacy.
 My writing weaves together dating advice with positive psychology and spiritual truths.
 I try to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.

 I write for international publications like MindBodyGreen and Bustle.com, coach private clients and give motivational speeches.
-My work has been featured in Marie Claire Magazine, Audible UK, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.
+My work has been featured in Marie Claire Magazine, Audible UK, Stella UK, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.

-In my free time, I enjoy international adventure, gourmet cooking, and hip-hop & 70's funk music.
-Before sunrise, I am either boxing, biking or standing on my head or walking my dog, Freddy Mercury.
-My relationships are the most valuable asset in my portfolio and the yardstick by which I'll measure my life's success.
+In my free time, I enjoy international adventure, gourmet cooking, and hip-hop music.
+Before sunrise, I am either biking, standing on my head or walking my dog, Freddy Mercury.
+My relationships are the most valuable asset in my portfolio and the yardstick by which I will measure my life's success.
 If you see me in NYC (or any other far-flung locale), stop and say hi.
 I've never met a stranger.